 - Declutter your house

 Before you start investing in major renovations and remodeling projects, take the time to declutter your house first.
 After all, sometimes all that a home needs is a little bit of cleaning to improve its aesthetic appeal.
-And if it sounds like too much work that you would rather be without, you can acquire services from the likes of West Palm Beach Junk Removal to help you in the endeavor.
+And if it sounds like too much work that you would rather be without, you can acquire services from the likes of West Palm Beach Junk Removal by Evergreen Junk Removal to help you in the endeavor.

 - Compare your options